niranjankala/niranjankala.github.io/_posts/2023-09-28-exploring-common-security-vulnerabilities-unveiling-authentication-attacks-in-asp-net-core.md

 });
 ```

-These settings specify that after five failed login attempts within ten minutes, the user's account will be locked out.
+These settings specify that the user's account will be locked out after five failed login attempts within ten minutes.

 3. Save the changes and run your ASP.NET Core application.

 By implementing user lockout, you have added an extra layer of security to your application, reducing the risk of successful authentication attacks.

-*Conclusion:*
+**Conclusion:**

 Authentication attacks, such as brute-force attacks, are a persistent threat to web applications.
 However, by implementing multifactor authentication, enabling user lockout, employing password hashing, and providing user training, ASP.NET Core developers can significantly strengthen their application's security defenses.
 This comprehensive guide has demonstrated how to configure user lockout as a practical step toward enhancing authentication security in ASP.NET Core.